 Is Clematis montana poisonous to humans?

 Clematis montana is considered toxic to humans.
-Consuming this plant can lead to symptoms like confusion, dizziness, or fainting.
+Consuming this plant can lead to confusion, dizziness, or fainting symptoms.
 It’s prudent to wear gardening gloves when handling this plant.

 So, you’ve learned everything you need to know about the lovely Clematis montana species.
 Our tips and tricks are sure to help as you grow this new plant in your garden.

 Now, there’s nothing left to do but get planting, and await the dazzling, fragrant blooms come spring.

 Brandy Wells is an American copywriter and content writer living in Spain.
 From hiking in her hometown near the Smoky Mountains to digging in the dirt in rural Oregon, she has always put a love of nature at the heart of her endeavors.
 These days, you’ll catch her writing content, and of course, taking breaks to tend to her growing houseplant collection.